|

 ||||

-Methods: MRF has experimentally tested a backpack harness on captive Short-eared Owls at the Owl Foundation to develop a design which is safe and unintrusive, and to which the birds show no behavioural adjustments.
-Using this technique, MRF will track the movements of Short-eared Owls for a period of up to 2-3 years (the upper limit being restricted by the longevity of the satellite transmitter, but in reality as the Short-eared Owl is a short-lived species, it is statistically probable that most individuals studied will die before the power fails).
-As satellite telemetry has not been previously used to study Short-eared Owls, we expect that each individual will yield new and interesting insights into the species' behaviour.
+Methods: In 2006, MRF experimentally tested a backpack harness on captive Short-eared Owls at the Owl Foundation to develop a design which is safe and unintrusive, and to which the birds show no behavioural adjustments.
+Through satellite telemetry, we have the potential to follow the movements of Short-eared Owls for a period of up to 2-3 years (the upper limit being restricted by the longevity of the satellite transmitter, but in reality as the Short-eared Owl is a short-lived species, it is statistically probable that most individuals studied will die before the power fails).
+As of 2007, satellite telemetry has only been used to study the movements of two other Short-eared Owls, with limited results to date.
+Therefore we expect that each individual will yield new and interesting insights into the species' behaviour.
 We plan to initially track a small number of individuals from different areas, to get an overview of the range of movements exhibited.
 We hope to follow up on this preliminary research with a more focused study of multiple individuals in one or more of the populations from the original sample.
 The principal regions we are considering starting the research in are southern Manitoba, southern Ontario, southern Quebec, and New York, but we are open to suggestions of other areas to consider, especially if there is the potential for local funding support for the project.
+Results from our first satellite-tracked owl can be found here.

 Partners and supporters: